Can I add wine to paella rice?

 Furthermore, wine is not only used in cooking but is also enjoyed as a beverage alongside meals in Spain.
 Spaniards have a strong wine-drinking culture and often pair specific wines with different types of food.
 From light and crisp white wines to bold and robust reds, there is a wine for every palate and every dish in Spanish cuisine.
 The art of wine pairing is highly valued in Spain, with sommeliers and wine experts guiding diners to choose the perfect wine to complement their meal.

-See also Can I make paella rice without seafood?
+See also Can I make paella rice with brown rice?

 Exploring the flavors of paella rice